Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Kansas State Performance Insights

-- The Wildcats outscore opponents by 6.6 points per game (scoring 76.2 points per game to rank 68th in college basketball while giving up 69.6 per contest to rank 159th in college basketball) and have a +230 scoring differential overall.
+- The Wildcats average 76.2 points per game (68th in college basketball) while giving up 69.6 per contest (159th in college basketball).
+They have a +230 scoring differential overall and outscore opponents by 6.6 points per game.

-- The 31.8 rebounds per game Kansas State averages rank 179th in the country, and are 1.6 more than the 30.2 its opponents grab per outing.
+- The 31.8 rebounds per game Kansas State averages rank 179th in the country, and are 1.6 more than the 30.2 its opponents collect per outing.

-- Kansas State hits 7.1 three-pointers per game (209th in college basketball), while its opponents have made 6.5 on average.
+- Kansas State connects on 7.1 three-pointers per game (209th in college basketball) at a 34% rate (182nd in college basketball), compared to the 6.5 its opponents make while shooting 30.5% from beyond the arc.

 - The Wildcats' 95.4 points per 100 possessions on offense rank 134th in college basketball, and the 87.1 points they allow per 100 possessions rank 65th in college basketball.

 - Kansas State and its opponents have been relatively even in the turnover battle.
-The Wildcats commit 13.3 per game (311th in college basketball) and force 14.3 (36th in college basketball action).
+The Wildcats commit 13.3 per game (311th in college basketball) and force 14.3 (36th in college basketball play).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.